-A. Appliances and Electrical Equipment
+a) Appliances and Electrical Equipment

 - i) Due to electrical requirement and safety precautions, appliances with exposed heating elements, sun lamps, tanning beds, space heaters, ceiling fans, black lights, window air conditioners, microwave ovens more than 750 watts, minifridges larger than 4.5 cubic feet, hot plates, electric frying pans, toaster ovens, George Foreman type grills, rice cookers, crock pots, octopus lights, octopus outlets, open-faced electrical or heating appliances, outside antennas of any kind are not permitted in residence halls rooms.
 The storage of any flammable fluid is not allowed.
-Waterbeds or any variation of unauthorized furniture may not be used. - ii) Irons may be used in rooms, but must not damage university property, including carpet, chairs, all other furniture or any part of the residence hall.
-Residents will be charged for damage done to these items - iii) Extension cords that exceed 12 feet in length or are constructed with less than 16-gauge wire are prohibited. - iv) Students are urged to use power strips when plugging in their electrical devices in their rooms.
+Waterbeds or any variation of unauthorized furniture may not be used. - ii) Residents are permitted to use rice cookers, crock pots, and George Foreman type grilles in residence hall kitchens.
+In addition, residents living in McCombs, Avoca Apartments, or Watson Lofts are permitted to use toasters and toaster ovens in kitchens only. - iii) Irons may be used in rooms, but must not damage university property, to include carpet, chairs, all other furniture or any part of the residence hall.
+Residents will be charged for damage done to these items. - iv) Extension cords that exceed 12 feet in length or are constructed with less than 16-gauge wire are prohibited. - v) Students are urged to use power strips when plugging in their electrical devices in their rooms.
 Multi-socket plug surge protectors are prohibited.
 Please use the surge protector strips.
 Never run an extension cord from a power strip or plug in a power strip to an extension cord.
 This situation poses a fire risk.
-Also, students should never remove the third grounding prong from any device and force that plug into an outlet. - v) All approved electrical equipment should have the UL approval sticker affixed on the item.
+Also, students should never remove the third grounding prong from any device and force that plug into an outlet. - vi) All approved electrical equipment should have the UL approval sticker affixed on the item.
 This allows our staff to easily identify whether an electronic item meets minimum safety requirements for the residence hall.
-Plug expanders are prohibited in the residence halls even if UL approved.
+Please note, plug expanders are prohibited in the residence halls even if approved by the UL.